What is unschooling?

-If you’re children have been in school and are struggling with their education, then you might want to consider deschooling them.
-In addition, if you’ve strictly adhered to homeschool curriculum and you’re kids are struggling or bored with the curriculum, deschooling might be something for you to consider as well.
+If your children have been in school and are struggling with their education, then you might want to consider deschooling them.
+In addition, if you’ve strictly adhered to homeschool curriculum and your kids are struggling or bored with the curriculum, deschooling might be something for you to consider as well.

 Another sign that you might want to deschool is that you and your child are struggling over school or curriculum.
 Is your child bored, struggling, or in tears?
 Are you stressed out, tense, or yelling over school?
 Is school exhausting for you or your child?

 If you’ve answered, yes, then it might be time to deschool.
 On the other hand, if you’re child is doing well, then you probably want to stay the course.